← Back to Blog

 Alibaba QwQ: Better than OpenAI-o1 for reasoning? | by Mehul Gupta | Data Science in your pocket | Nov, 2024 | Medium

-For businesses and users looking for an open-source alternative, the Qwen 2.5 model is available on platforms like Hugging Face and ModelScope.
+For businesses and users looking for higher-performance models for natural language processing and AI-driven tasks, the Qwen 2.5 model is available on platforms like Hugging Face and ModelScope.
 This model boasts from 0.5 billion to 72 billion parameters, featuring context windows of up to 128,000 tokens, and is excellent for code generation, debugging, and automated forecasting.

 Meta is still leading the front with their state-of-the-art LlaMa models.
-The company released its latest model LlaMA 3.2 in September 2024, featuring multimodal capabilities that can process both text and image for in-depth analysis and response generation, such as interpreting charts, maps, or translating texts identified in an image.
+The company released its latest LlaMA 3.3 model in December 2024, featuring multimodal capabilities that can process both text and image for in-depth analysis and response generation, such as interpreting charts, maps, or translating texts identified in an image.

 Unlike ChatGPT models, LlaMA 3 is open-source, giving users the flexibility to access and deploy freely on their cloud depending on the specific requirements of their infrastructure, security preferences, or customization needs.
 We recommend this model to businesses looking for advanced content generation and language understanding, such as those in customer service, education, marketing, and consumer markets.
 The openness of these models also allows for your greater control over the model’s performance, tuning, and integration into existing workflows.